rails/rails/guides/source/active_record_migrations.md

 end
 ```

-This generator can do much more than prepend a timestamp to the file name.
+The generator can do much more than prepend a timestamp to the file name.
 Based
 on naming conventions and additional (optional) arguments it can also start
 fleshing out the migration.